Tulsa metropolitan area: Sapulpa

 Sapulpa is a city in Creek and Tulsa counties, with its town center located approximately 14 miles southwest of downtown Tulsa.
 It is also the seat of Creek County.
-The population was 21,937 at the 2020 United States census, compared to 20,544 at the 2010 census), making it the seventh largest city in the TMC.
+The population was 23,297 as of the 2024 United States census estimate, making it the seventh largest city in the TMC.
 It is the county seat of Creek County.

 Sand Springs

 Sand Springs, a diverse urban community is one of the oldest suburbs of Tulsa, and eighth largest city in the TMA.
-The population was 18,906 in the 2010 U.S. Census and 19,926 in the 2020 U.S. Census.
+The population is 20,330 as of the 2024 U.S. Census estimate.
 It is located along the Arkansas River, just five miles west of downtown Tulsa.
 It has a fast-growing residential population and is recognized as a hub of industrial activity.
 Attractions in Sand Springs include the Keystone Ancient Forest, Sand Springs Pogue Airport, the Canyons at Blackjack Ridge Golf Course and easy access to Keystone State Park.
 The city is connected to Tulsa by Highway 412/64, 41st Street and Avery Drive.

 Claremore

 Claremore, the ninth largest city in the TMA, is an outer suburb of Tulsa and the county seat of Rogers County.
-The population was 19,580 at the 2020 census.
+The population is 20,602 as of the 2024 US Census estimate.
 It is home to Rogers State University, a public four-year university located on the city's west side.
 The city is home to many historical figures such as Will Rogers, a famous actor, Lynn Riggs, author of the novel that inspired the musical Oklahoma.
 Claremore is also the setting of Oklahoma the musical.
 Country singer Garth Brooks also lives just outside Claremore.
 The Will Rogers Memorial is located in Claremore.

 Other communities

-North – Skiatook, Collinsville, Pawhuska, Dewey, Barnsdall.
+North – Skiatook, Collinsville, Oologah, Pawhuska, Dewey, Barnsdall.